prasser/s2r2/README.md

 Limitations
 ------
 From an implementation perspective, some parts of the code are ugly and need a rework.
-The code is mostly unoptimized (e.g., making effective use of caching, reducing pressure on garbage collection) and contains some premature optimizations.
+The code is mostly unoptimized and contains some premature optimizations.
 Documentation for the code can be found [here](https://rawgithub.com/prasser/s2r2/master/doc/javadoc/index.html).
 From a conceptual perspective, most performance improvements are due to the adaptive rendering approach.
 This only works well if the scene is not too diverse, e.g., does not contain complex textures.